Yeung2098/Comp3111LEx/readme.md

 create a readme.md file on the Maven project in IntelliJ push it to GitHub.
 Open this lab project “Comp3111LEx” on IntelliJ.
-Make a screenshot on InstelliJ then find a way to insert the screenshot into the readme.md file.
+Make a screenshot on IntelliJ then find a way to insert the screenshot into the readme.md file.